 Page Reviewed / Updated - Mar.
 2017

-The types of care paid for under PASSPORT includes personal care, both at home and in adult day care settings, independent living support, such as home delivered meals, laundry, housekeeping etc. Also, covered are medical equipment, disposable supplies, and transportation assistance for doctors visits and medical appointments.
+The types of care paid for under PASSPORT include personal care, both at home and in adult day care settings, independent living support, such as home delivered meals, laundry, housekeeping etc. Also, covered are medical equipment, disposable supplies, and transportation assistance for doctors’ visits and medical appointments.

 The PASSPORT Program now permits consumer direction of services.
 This allows the beneficiary to have a degree of control over whom provides them with care services.
 Non-skilled care services, such as personal care, can be provided by friends and certain family members, most relevantly the adult children of the elder.
-However, one should note that Medicaid only pays a standard rate between $10 - $14 per hour for their caregiving.
+However, Medicaid only pays a standard rate between $10 - $14 per hour for their caregiving.

 PASSPORT is an acronym for Pre-Admission Screening System Providing Options & Resources Today.
 This program is under the administration of the Ohio Department of Aging and is managed locally by the Area Agencies on Aging.

 In addition to being an Ohio resident and aged 60 or older, this waiver has both disability requirements and financial restrictions.
-Applicants are assessed to determine if they require the level of care found in nursing homes, this typically means they are in need of significant assistance with the activities of daily living.
-Persons with dementia or Alzheimer's do not automatically qualify, although their particular care needs are assessed under special procedures.
+Applicants are assessed to determine if they require the level of care found in nursing homes, this typically means they need significant assistance with the activities of daily living.
+Persons with dementia or Alzheimer's do not automatically qualify, although their care needs are assessed under special procedures.